 - You have to be using the correct tools for it to work

-- ClickFunnels.
-The granddaddy of sales funnel building tools specifically designed with small and medium-sized business in mind.
-ClickFunnels includes an email automation system as well as landing page builder.
-Users can leverage a huge library of pre-configured sales funnel templates to get up and running in a few hours.
+The granddaddy of sales funnel automation tools!
+It is specifically designed with small and medium-sized business in mind.
+ClickFunnels includes an email automation system and landing page builder.
+Users can enjoy a vast library of pre-configured sales funnel templates to get up and running in a few hours.

 Feature of the starter plan are: